sharletmvarghese03/Destini/README.md

 This project is created using Swift & UIKit.
 UI is developed using MVC design pattern.

+This app is made under the guidance of Dr. Angela Yu

 ## screenshots

 ![Simulator Screen Shot - iPhone 12 Pro Max - 2021-07-25 at 00 09 29](https://user-images.githubusercontent.com/83110256/126879022-ba2ab408-3e49-458a-a415-c6b1df6c74ba.png)